All Entities are Not Created Equal: Examining the Long Tail for Ultra-Fine Entity Typing: Method for Generating Masks and Calculating Entity Probability

 \textbf{BART (MLM):} For BART (bart-large) \cite{lewis-etal-2020-bart}, we take a similar approach but with only a single \texttt{<mask>} token.
 We progressively expand the \texttt{<mask>}, one token at a time, calculating the probability for each subsequent token until the entire entity is recovered.

-\textbf{LLAMA (Causal LM):} Since LLAMA \cite{dubey2024llama3herdmodels} is not pre-trained with a MLM objective, we reframe the task as a \textit{Fill-in-the-Blank} problem using \textit{Llama-3.2-1B-Instruct}.
+\textbf{Qwen3 (Causal LM):} Since Qwen3 \cite{yang2025qwen3technicalreport} is not pre-trained with an MLM objective, we reframe the task as a \textit{Fill-in-the-Blank} problem using \textit{Qwen3-0.6B}.
 We provide the model with a prompt (See App.~\ref{sec:llama_prompt}) and compute the probabilities through a conditional generation process, one token at a time.